 "There is no hope of anyone going to heaven unless they believe this truth I am presenting.
 You cannot go to heaven unless you believe with all your heart that Jesus took your place in hell" (pg 37)

-Joyce Meyer also claims she is not a sinner ("What Happened from the Cross to The Throne?" an audio by Joyce Meyer--no longer available but the same message as given by Copeland/Kenyon)
+Joyce Meyer also claims she is not a sinner ("What Happened from the Cross to The Throne?" an audio by Joyce Meyer.
+This is no longer available but the same message as given by Copeland/Kenyon)

 "All I was ever taught to say was, 'I, a poor, miserable sinner.'
 I am not poor.
 I am not miserable.
 And I am not a sinner.
 That is a lie from the pit of hell!"